nislab/gensync/run/QUESTIONS.md

 - Does RedHat have engineers dedicated to Colosseum development?
 If so, will they be able to walk us through the technical aspects of the Colosseum system?
+- Can two SRNs on different base stations exchange TCP traffic (this is the question of routing in the core network)?
 - What is a Colosseum scenario?
 What channel aspects does it capture?

 Specific questions: